bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/t/TurnoutCurvedRadius_3FY$OPu$b6J8ZMO7JXyrJe/Documentation.md

-If turnout is curved, the radius of curvature of the main branch.
+If turnout is curved, the main branch radius of curvature.